 Newly arrived students are able to access an intensive full-time program or targeted support to help them in the initial stages of learning English.
 EAL learners in mainstream schools are also supported to learn English in mainstream classrooms.
 Advice regarding how schools can plan and implement programs for students learning EAL can be found in the EAL handbook.

-Resources to help teachers to assess upper primary and secondary newly arrived students’ reading and writing skills in Arabic, Khmer, Somali, Turkish and Vietnamese can be found at the FUSE web site.
+Resources to help teachers to assess upper primary and secondary newly arrived students’ reading and writing skills in Arabic, Khmer, Somali, Turkish, Vietnamese and Chinese can be found at the FUSE web site.

 For a brief history of assistance to students from language backgrounds other than English offered in Victorian government schools from 1960 to 2006, see Lessons learned: A history of migrant education in Victorian government schools 1960-2006.